Seanny123/ShortStories/cured.md

 His foot taps out the same rhythm that I usually hear when he's in front of a whiteboard solving a problem.
 He reaches into his pocket and takes out a stress ball, branded with the logo of some start\-up I've never heard of.
 He rolls it between his hands with the same ceremony as a therapist asking you to lay down on the couch.
 "Given the evidence presented before me," he says, "I'm going to hypothesize that Abby broke up with you."
 Some people use "Divide and Conquer" as a method to solving computer problems.
 Jad uses it as his life's motto.
 I've learned it's easier to just go with it.
 "She said we drifted apart over the summer," I say, "because we were so far away.
 Now, she says it wasn't just the distance and the problem is I'm not 'emotionally responsive' enough.
 What does that even mean?"
-"Why didn't you ask her?"
+"Why didn't you ask her?" he asks.
 "I prefer clean and quick break\-ups.
 Do you think I'm emotionally unresponsive?"
 "You want the honest answer?"
 I grab another handful of jujubes in preparation.
 "Hit me."